cmsplt/PLTOffline/README.md

 * **FindFilledBX** (D) looks at the BX data in the Slink to determine which bunches are filled in the data (by looking for the BX with the highest hit rate and then taking any BX with a hit rate > 0.05*max as "filled") and then shows the results, so we can see if the data is misaligned with our expectation.
 * **HitsVsEvent** (D) reads a given segment of a data file and prints out the number of hits in each event over that time period.
 * **MeasureMissRate** (D) is an attempt to simulate the "missing triplet" problem that we experienced in 2015 where planes with three or more hits would not be correctly recognized by the fast-or FED when looking for triple coincidences.
 This is difficult to simulate in the pixel data because the fast-or algorithm in the ROCs counts hits in adjacent columns as a single hit sometimes, but not always, so the script tries several different algorithms in the pixel data to try to match what the fast-or data produces.
 Produces MissingHitsPixel.txt, a set of rates for each of the different algorithms in five-minute intervals.
+* **OccupancyVsTime** (D) makes a plot of the occupancy in each telescope and plane as a function of time.
+Like **MeasureAccidentals**, it defaults to 5-minute increments but you can also give it a timestamp file to run in specified intervals.
+Produces plots/occupancy_vs_time.root, which contains the target plots.
+* **PlotActiveBunches** (D) makes a plot of the average number of hits vs. BX and uses this plot to determine the number of filled BXes in the fill.
+* **PlotBXDistribution** (D) simply looks at the BX value for each event and makes a plot of the resulting distribution.
+This can be used to determine if the random/cycling trigger actually is uniform, or conversely to see if the fast-or coincidence trigger is correctly triggering on filled bunches.
+* **PLTGeometryExport** (A) sets up the PLT geometry using the given alignment file and exports it as a ROOT and XML file, for use in generating Monte Carlo.
+* **PLTHitDisplay** (DGA) produces a 3-D event display which shows the hits for a given event.
 * **TrackParams** (DGA) runs the tracking on a given data file and saves the track parameters to a TTree for further analysis.
 Creates TrackParams.root, which contains this tree.

 ## Old Utilities

-These utilities are from the pilot run and may not have been updated since then (many of them still use the diamond fiducial region, for example), but they may still contain useful code.
+These utilities are from the pilot run and may not have been updated since then (many of them still use the diamond fiducial region, or still have some hard-coded set of channels, for example), but they may still contain useful code.
 There's no previously existing documentation so I've put my best guess here.
 Use at your own risk!

 * **BasicResiduals** (DG) looks for events with one cluster per telescope and plots the difference in position between the clusters.
 * **BinaryHitCounter** (D) dumps the number of hits found in each event in the input data file (at least it does if you uncomment the std::cout statement).